 Sansevieria, also known as the snake plant, is one of the easiest indoor plants from home.
 According to NASA research, sansevieria plants remove toxins from the air and continue to produce oxygen.

-Best of all, snake plants care is easy.
+Best of all, snake plant care is easy.
 They come in a variety of species and cultivars.
-Different leaf colors and shapes, have lead to nicknames – mother-in-law’s tongue and bowstring hemp.
+Different leaf colors and shapes have led to nicknames – mother-in-law’s tongue and bowstring hemp.

 These succulents thrive in a range of light conditions.
-From full sun, bright indirect light, or low light all with equal ease.
+All with equal ease, from full sun, bright indirect light, or low light.

-Is there anything you can give these wonderful low-maintenance indoor plants in return for their hard work?
+Is there anything you can give these wonderful low-maintenance indoor houseplants in return for their hard work?

 The good news is – Yes!
-Good soil will help keep your snake plant healthy.
-It may help it recover from accidental overwatering or damage.
+The best soil will help keep your snake plant healthy.
+It may help plants recover from accidental overwatering or damage.

-What Kind of Soil Does the Snake Plant Need?
+What Kind of Soil Does the Snake Plant Need For Best Plant Growth?

 As a succulent plant, the snake plant is vulnerable to root rot.
-This means having a well-draining soil mix is essential.
+This means having a well-draining soil mix is best for snake plants.

-Choose a pot with drainage holes.
-Select one of the commercial potting mixes made for cactus and succulents or make your own.
+Choose a pot with drainage holes to ensure the excess water drains out.
+Select one of the commercial premium potting mixes made for cacti and succulents, or make your own.

 While a plastic pot is fine, a terracotta pot tends to include the perfect amount of drainage.

-There are some great choices out there for great pre-made potting soils, but three brands tend to stand out:
+There are some excellent snake plant soil choices out there for great pre-made soil mixture, but three brands tend to stand out:

 Made by one of the most famous names in plant care, Miracle-Gro.

-Their cactus palm and citrus potting media blends perlite and sand with various woodland-based ingredients.
+Their cactus palm and citrus potting media blend perlite and sand with various woodland-based ingredients.